 A tree can add a great deal of beauty to any garden.
 However, some species are invasive and can leave no nutrients for the rest of your plants.
-Other trees may dig their roots into the foundation of your home.
+Other trees may dig their roots into the foundation of your home, or get too close to your home, meaning you’ll have to clean the gutters every Autumn and Spring.
 Whatever the reason might be, you’ve concluded that the tree has to go.

 So, if you

 Have a large dying tree that has become hazardous to passers-by and infrastructure and needs to be removed quickly;

 Have old stumps which have sprouted new trees;

 Don’t want to use any chemicals or heavy machinery to remove the troublesome tree;

 Have a neighbour who refuses to take responsibility for a dangerous tree, so you want to take matters into your own hands but also remain unnoticed.

 If you decide to stick copper nails into the tree to kill it, know this: it will take over a year until the tree is dead.
 Maybe longer, depending on how large it is.
 If you have time to spare, then here is how to do it.

 Purchase or find big and long copper nails.
 The bigger they are, the faster and better results you will get, especially if the problem tree is small.

 Hammer multiple nails around the tree, forming a ring.
 Hammer them into the roots at the base of the tree.
 If you can’t see the roots, remove the soil around them with a shovel.
 The nails need to penetrate the tree bark and get to the phloem.